 - For the night ?owls, do not disturb the early birds—Ping your colleagues the following day or schedule messages for delivery in-office hours.
 In case of a time-sensitive requirement, request your employee for a conversation over the phone.

 - For the ?? techies on heavy-duty, limit your notifications.
 Your adventures in GitHub need no ? public announcement.
 Create a separate channel on Slack for the same.

 - For the co-founders, make it a rule to not expect replies immediately from your co-workers.
 Instead, keep a time frame for providing a response.

 Get Organised with these Tools

 First off, tech has changed how we communicate and work in significant ways.
 With every new wave of tech, challenges exclusive to organisations 25 years ago have successfully become more digestible to the modern working environment.
-Here is how you can 🦸♀️ tame these challenges with these tools:
+Here is how you can ?♀️ tame these challenges with these tools and improve employee satisfaction:

 - Trello is an excellent tool to organise and centralise tasks for your employees.
 You can tag, label, create a dashboard/notes/content, send requests, and do more on Trello.

 - Notion - This tool is like a gift from the tech gods if there are ? any.
 This platform is like Minecraft for your organisation.
 Individuals can create a schema-like blueprint of everything, literally anything.
 Notes, training materials, onboarding materials, OKRs, KPIs, customer database, internal docs, calendar, schedule updates, managing clients, interviews, feedbacks, appointments, and the list goes on.